decentraland/adr/content/ADR-219-static-entities.md

 - `PlayerEntity = 1`
 - `CameraEntity = 2`

+All the components presented in this document MUST be updated at the physics phase of each tick as per [ADR-148](/adr/ADR-148).

 ### RootEntity

 The `Transform` component of the RootEntity cannot be modified by any system.
 All updates coming from the scene MAY be ignored or have no effect.